doxy-ai/waylib/README.md

 ## License

-All of the code in modules is MIT licensed, additional thirdparty dependencies may have differnet liceneses, here they are in summary but feel free to explore in more detail:
+All of the code in modules is MIT licensed, additional thirdparty dependencies may have different liceneses, here they are in summary but feel free to explore in more detail:

 All of the images and models in the resources folder are creative commons (TODO: Version) licensed.